 This invaluable scheme has made it possible for me to go directly to work from my home address as well as the added benefit of keeping fit.
 I will also be attending the Pedal Away community bike rides, which Ian arranges through Cycling Projects.
 All in all this was a very easy stress free process as well as me now having the added benefit of not having to worry about my travel options to get to work.

-Cycling Projects has partnered up with Off the Rocks Cycles to supply Bike & Boots project to deliver the scheme on Wirral.
+Cycling Projects has partnered up with Off the Rock Cycles to supply Bike & Boots project to deliver the scheme on Wirral.

 Off the Rock Cycles is a Wirral bike shop business established in 2008 set up in New Brighton.
 They moved to their current premises in Seaview Road, Wallasey in 2010.